mvysny/mvysny.github.io/_posts/2021-4-16-vaadin-error-handling.md

 ## Which one to override for customized error handling?

 Both.
-Usually the `ErrorHandler` shows a Dialog or a Notification while the error page shows a page, but the contents of the dialog and the page may be made similar.
+Usually the `ErrorHandler` shows a Dialog or a Notification while the error page shows a page, but the contents of the dialog and the page can be made similar.

 In all cases, it's a good idea to log the exception.